arras-energy/gridlabd-old/docs/GLM/Directive/Clock.md

 ## `starttime`

 The `starttime` property specifies when the simulation start.
 If no time zone is specified, the current time zone is used if it has been specified.
 Otherwise `UTC` is assumed.
 If no start time is specified, the current wall clock time is used.
+Note, `ISO8601` is supported.

 ## `stoptime`

 The `stoptime` property specifies when the simulation stops.
 If no time zone is specified, the current time zone is used if it has been specified.
 Otherwise `UTC` is assumed.
 If no stop time is specified, `NEVER` is used, which means that the simulation will run until a steady state is achieved, if ever.
+Note, `ISO8601` is supported.

 # Example